evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ---

 ## Minting
-- New Natcats can be inscribed via inscription tools that provide full support for **Ordinals protocol v2.2.1 or later**.
+- New Natcats can be inscribed via inscription tools that provide full support for **Ordinals v2.2.1 or later**.
 - There is **no mint fee**, though platform service fees may apply.
 - Follow detailed instructions [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md#minting-instructions) to mint with the correct parameters and syntax.